Legrandgroup/robotframework-bonjourlibrary/README.md

 Note: this will have the side effect of changing the current database results from `Get Services` (used by other keywords)

+In order to use this keyword, you will need to request IP to MAC address resolution (6th argument of Get Services)

 #### `Get IPv4 For MAC`